Mikkel Boe Følsgaard: 2012–2017

 Følsgaard got his first taste of acting at the age of 10 when he appeared in an episode of TV 2's historical drama Bryggeren (1997).
 After seeing a casting advertisement in a newspaper, his grandfather took him and his brother to Nordisk Film's studio in Valby, where they both auditioned and Følsgaard was cast.
 He did not act again until high school.

 During his third year at drama school, he auditioned for the role of King Christian VII in Nikolaj Arcel's period drama A Royal Affair (2012).
 Arcel described casting the then-unknown acting student as "the coolest bet I've ever made."
 Følsgaard received widespread acclaim for his performance and became the first Danish actor to win the Silver Bear for Best Actor at the Berlin International Film Festival.
 He also won the Bodil Award and Robert Award for Best Actor and Best Supporting Actor, respectively.
 The film was nominated for Best Foreign Language Film at both the Golden Globe and Academy Awards.
-In 2013, Følsgaard was one of the ten recipients of the Shooting Stars Award presented by the European Film Promotion at the Berlin Film Festival.
+In 2013, Følsgaard was one of the ten recipients of the Shooting Stars Award presented by European Film Promotion at the Berlinale.
 The international jury noted, "Seeing him in A Royal Affair, one instantly knows that he can play any part.
 For his first role, he is simply breathtaking, taking care of every detail, showing incredible physical adeptness.
 We never see him creating emotions, they are just there.
 Like a miracle."

 From 2014 to 2017, Følsgaard played Emil Grønnegaard in the drama series The Legacy.
 Over its three seasons run, the series enjoyed immense popularity in Denmark and was sold to over 40 countries.
 For this role, Følsgaard won the Robert Award for Best Actor in a Supporting Television Role in 2015 and 2018.

 In 2015, he played the lead role in Frederikke Aspöck's romantic drama Rosita, which was well received by critics.
 That same year, he also appeared in Kasper Barfoed's biographical sports comedy Summer of '92 and Martin Zandvliet's war drama Land of Mine, which was nominated for Best Foreign Language Film at the Academy Awards.
 For his performances in these films, Følsgaard received two nominations for Best Supporting Actor at the Robert Awards.

 In 2016, he starred in Lisa Ohlin's film Walk with Me, which earned him the Best Actor nomination at both the Bodil and Robert awards.
 He then appeared in the Swedish film A Serious Game (2016), directed by Pernilla August.
-In 2017, he played former professional boxer Jørgen Hanse in Mikkel Serup's biographical drama Pound for Pound.
+In 2017, he played former professional boxer Jørgen Hansen in Mikkel Serup's biographical drama Pound for Pound.
 Despite some criticism that he was too young for the part, the film received generally positive reviews and he was nominated for a Bodil Award for Best Actor.